sridharkumarkannam/MachineLearningForSports/README.md

 PHASE I :
-(1) clean data; desgin a data structure for implementation (2) Read two papers; considering one or more of the following methods for models: Markvov Chain, Random Forest, mixture of Gaussian, Principle Components Analysis, Bayesian Inference
+(1) clean data; desgin a data structure for implementation

+(2) Read two papers; considering one or more of the following methods for models: Random Forest, mixture of Gaussian, Principle Components Analysis, Bayesian Inference, Markvov Chain.

 (3) Come up with a general strcuture of program(UML,CRC)

+Few things to consider:

+(1) What should our general features for all players; what are some specific features for some selective players; how about matches features??

+(2) How do we treate categorial variables when we do regression ?? (ask Albert; he proposed this question)

+(3) Should we let the model to decide the features ?
+Or we decide it our own.